A carer is someone who looks after a person, a family member or friend because that person would not be safe and well without their help.

 - equality of opportunity to life chances including education, training, work and leisure activities

-Our Carers' Strategy will enable families to stay well and tackle financial hardship and by 2020 every carer should have appropriate opportunities to:
+Our Carers' Strategy will enable families to stay well and tackle financial hardship.
+By 2020 every carer should have appropriate opportunities to:

-- access at the right time, the right type of information and advice for them, their family and the person they care for
+- access at the right time the type of information and advice they need for themselves, their family and the person they care for

 - understand their rights and have access to an assessment